-A close-up, behind-the-scenes look at the events that led to the 2008 U.S. financial crisis, by Andrew Ross Sorkin.
+This look at the events that led to the 2008 U.S. financial crisis was written as if it were a thriller.

 Andrew Ross Sorkin delivers the first true behind-the-scenes, moment-by-moment account of how the greatest financial crisis since the Great Depression developed into a global tsunami.
 From inside the corner office at Lehman Brothers to secret meetings in South Korea, and the corridors of Washington, Too Big to Fail is the definitive story of the most powerful men and women in finance and politics grappling with success and failure, ego and greed, and, ultimately, the fate of the world’s economy.